Derry’s Bogside Murals: A Complete Guide to The People’s Gallery

 The Petrol Bomber

 Battle of the Bogside, August 1969.
 A young boy in a gas mask holds a petrol bomb made from a milk bottle.
-This Derry mural was painted in 1994, the year the peace talks began.
+Painted in 1994 as peace talks were beginning.

 Bernadette

-Bernadette McAliskey addressing the crowds in the Bogside.
-She was later elected to parliament at the age of 21.
+Bernadette Devlin McAliskey addressing crowds in the Bogside; later elected to Westminster at 21.

 Bloody Sunday